opengrowingalliance/specifications/v2.0/ogsp-root-spec.md

 ### 2.3 Guiding Principles

-The development and implementation of OGSP is guided by these core principles:
+The development and implementation of OGP is guided by these core principles:

 - **Openness and Transparency**: All specifications are openly available, and development processes are transparent
 - **Simplicity and Usability**: Specifications prioritize ease of understanding and implementation